 - The maximum amount that could be purchased in one transaction should be one ounce.

-Of course this is early days, but the potential for this to happen seems pretty high, which means we could soon be seeing an increase in legal cannabis sales across New York – and more importantly, a decrease in opioid misuse!
+Of course this is early days, but the potential for this to happen seems pretty high, which means we could soon be seeing an increase in legal cannabis sales – as well as CBD oil – in New York.
+And more importantly, a decrease in opioid misuse!

 Final Thoughts on CBD Oil in New York

 Whether you are a backer of cannabis or not, it is difficult to ignore the perceived benefits of CBD oil that so many patients have been claiming over the past 2-3 years.
 With new and promising reports continuously surfacing in regard to the plant and its cannabinoids, it seems likely that more and more states will adopt a stance similar to that of New York, and make all forms of cannabis more accessible to those who truly need it.

 Even for those who do not have a current medical marijuana card in the state, there are plenty of options for finding and purchasing high-quality CBD oil in New York.
 Take your time to research a quality brand, and as always, feel free to let us know if you have any specific comments, questions, or concerns.